Autocratic Leadership Advantages And Disadvantages

 Creates A Lack of Trust

-A successful workplace relationship only develops when workers are able to trust their leaders and vice-versa, as well.
+A successful workplace relationship only develops when workers can trust their leaders and vice-versa.

 But since the very foundation of the autocratic leadership style lacks democratic involvement of two parties, rather the authority of one over the other leads to mistrust.